bentoml/BentoML/README.md

 bentoml predict {saved_path} --input='./iris_test_data.csv'
 ```

-BentoML bundle is pip-installable and can be directly distributed as a PyPI package:
+BentoService bundle is pip-installable and can be directly distributed as a PyPI package:
 ```bash
 pip install {saved_path}
 ```